SaloniPatil7/Wanderlust-Project/README.md

  # Features
  **User Authentication:** Secure signup and login for travelers and hosts.
- **Accommodation Listings:** Effortlessly browse, filter, and search for properties by location, price, and amenities.
  **Details View:** View detailed descriptions, images, and reviews of each listing.
  **Review System: Travelers:** can leave detailed reviews and ratings for hosts, fostering trust within the community.
  **Responsive Design:** Fully optimized for desktop and mobile devices to enhance user experience.